WaddlePatches/bemuse/README.md

 The config file is an INI-type format, using Python's built-in `configparser` library.
 Interpolation is disabled.

 ## `[Format]` section
 This section defines the filename presets that can be specified with `--preset`.
 The special name `default` specifies which preset will be used if `--preset` and `--format` are not given.
+See *Format Rules* below.

 ## `[Metadata]` section
-If `--adjust-metadata` is given, then tags are added to each file according to these rules.
+If `--adjust-metadata` is given, then tags are added to (or, if left blank, removed from) each file according to these rules.
 The key names specify the metadata field, and the values are the same type as used for *Format Rules* (see below).

 ## `[Transcode:CODEC]` sections
 Each `[Transcode:CODEC]` section defines codec rules that can be speficied with the `--transcode` option.
 The name after the `:` in the section name is what is matched against the `CODEC` option on the commandline.